-A. Except for short-term substitutes, secondary counselors, and first-year certificated employees, the employee work year for all employees covered by this Agreement shall consist

-- of no more than 180 workdays, and shall be commensurate with the current certificated contracted work year. - B. Secondary counselors shall work five (5) days before the first contracted day in order to facilitate the counselors' role in the scheduling and registration process prior to the start of school.
-Up to five (5) additional days per counselor can be assigned by the principal and charged to the building budget.
+- A. Except for short-term substitutes, secondary counselors, and first-year certificated employees, the employee work year for all employees covered by this Agreement shall consist of no more than 180 workdays, and shall be commensurate with the current certificated contracted work year. - B. Secondary counselors shall work five (5) days before the first contracted day in order to facilitate the counselors' role in the scheduling and registration process prior to the start of school. - Up to five (5) additional days per counselor can be assigned by the principal consistent with the needs of the school.
+Consistent with these needs, opportunities for the additional days will be offered equitably across the department at each site and charged to the building budget. - 2.
 These days shall be scheduled in collaboration with the principal, shall be paid at the per diem rate, and shall be equitably assigned at the site. - C. All elementary library media specialists shall have a supplemental contract of the equivalent four (4) days at the per diem rate.
 This time shall be scheduled in the days before the beginning of the contract year unless a different schedule is mutually agreed upon in collaboration with the principal. - D. All secondary library media specialists shall have a supplemental contract of the equivalent of five (5) days at the per diem rate.
 This time shall be scheduled in the days before the beginning of the contract year unless a different schedule is mutually agreed upon in collaboration with the principal. - E. New certificated employees shall work one (1) day before the first contracted day for the first year of employment for the purpose of new staff orientation.
 The use and scheduling of the additional day will be jointly planned and implemented by the District and the Association.
-New certificated employees shall be paid a stipend of \$150 for this New Certificated Staff Learning Day. - F. The Head Start certificated employees work a modified day schedule in order to match the schedule of the Head Start Program.
-The two vacation leave days earned each year will be directly related to their teaching schedule; i.e., they may elect to use those days to be gone from their teaching assignment for two school days. - G. Prior to the school year there will be a non-student teacher work day which is part of the Professional Responsibility Stipend. - H. There shall be one (1) collaboration day before school.
-This day shall be part of the Time Responsibility and Incentive (TRI) compensation.
-If an employee is unable to participate on this particular day, due to an unforeseen emergency or unique/once-in-a-lifetime circumstance, the employee shall work with the principal to find time to make up the day. - I. Employees shall have the choice of working the optional semester break day.

-- J. Employees shall participate in one open house per contract year. - K. Employees shall be allowed to leave their assigned duty site immediately after the students have cleared the building prior to the beginning of a scheduled holiday period, on Fridays, on the last student day of the school year, and on days they have been requested to return to school or another site to attend a scheduled evening meeting event (e.g., PTA, holiday programs, etc.)
+New certificated employees shall be paid a stipend of \$150 for this New Certificated Staff Learning Day.

+- F. The Head Start certificated employees work a modified day schedule in order to match the schedule of the Head Start Program.
+The two vacation leave days earned each year will be directly related to their teaching schedule; i.e., they may elect to use those days to be gone from their teaching assignment for two school days. - G. Prior to the school year there will be a non-student teacher work day which is part of the enrichment activities. - H. There shall be two (2) district-directed professional learning days before school.
+These days shall be part of the district-directed enrichment activities.
+If an employee is unable to participate on these days, due to an unforeseen emergency or unique/once-in-a-lifetime circumstance, the employee shall work with the principal to find time to make up the day(s). - I. Employees shall have the choice of working the optional semester break day. - J. Employees shall participate in one open house per contract year. - K. Employees shall be allowed to leave their assigned duty site immediately after the students have cleared the building prior to the beginning of a scheduled holiday period, on Fridays, on the last student day of the school year, and on days they have been requested to return to school or another site to attend a scheduled evening meeting event (e.g., PTA, holiday programs, etc.).